 Cultivation: The preference is full sun, water up to 6' deep, mucky submerged soil, and a sheltered location with little exposure to wind and waves.
 This introduced plant can spread aggressively and completely take over a shallow pond.
 Some cultivars of the Sacred Lotus are hardy to Zone 5.
 The seeds of Sacred Lotus can remain viable for several centuries.

-Range & Habitat: Thus far, there are no records of the Sacred Lotus escaping from cultivation and naturalizing into new areas within the state of Illinois (see Distribution Map).
+Range & Habitat: Thus far, there are no records of the non-native Sacred Lotus escaping from cultivation and naturalizing into new areas within the state of Illinois (see Distribution Map).
 However, many states in southeastern United States have records of such escaped plants, and there is some evidence that Sacred Lotus has escaped in Ohio, West Virginia, New Jersey, and New York.
 There is really no reason why this plant can't escape from cultivation in Illinois.
 Habitats include small ponds and shallow areas of lakes and rivers.
 Sacred Lotus is native to southern and eastern areas of Asia.

 Faunal Associations: Information about floral-faunal relationships is unavailable for Sacred Lotus in North America.
 However some floral-faunal relationships of the native Nelumbo lutea (American Lotus) are known, which may generalize to the Sacred Lotus.
 For the American Lotus, typical flower visitors are various bees, including the small oligolectic bees Hylaeus nelumbonis, Lasioglossum nelumbonis, and Lasioglossum nymphaearum.
 These floral visitors collect pollen from the flowers.
 Caterpillars of two moths, Bellura obliqua (Cattail Borer Moth) and Ostrinia penitalis (Lotus Borer Moth), bore through the pedicels of the leaves and peduncles of the flowers.
 Among waterfowl, the Canada Goose, Mallard, and Northern Shoveler eat the seeds of American Lotus.

 Photographic Location: A pond at Parkland College in Champaign, Illinois, where a colony of Sacred Lotus has persisted for several years, although it was later destroyed.